4.0.1 – Use of Volunteers

 - Use of the day care center while volunteering for the normal fee, on a space available basis.

-- Access to tickets for employee alumni activities, etc.
+- Access to tickets for official College activities and events.

 Subpart C: Travel and Expenses